 Beach Pyjamas, made of silk, linen, or cotton, often in bright, cubist-inspired prints, were the height of summer and resort fashion in the 1920s and 1930s.
 They were worn from the afternoon to the evening as a fashionable summer style.
 They generally consisted of wide-legged trousers and a jacket of matching fabric.
 Slightly more casual one-piece pyjamas for daytime wear sported decorative collars, bindings, or sashes, and were sometimes worn with coordinating bolero jackets.

-Our one-piece, sleeveless version features a full shawl collar that wraps in front and falls gracefully over the shoulders in back.
+Our sewing pattern for a one-piece, sleeveless version features a full shawl collar that wraps in front and falls gracefully over the shoulders in back.
 The wide palazzo pants give the appearance of a skirt, and a contrasting or self-fabric sash that ties around the waist.
 For daytime wear you may want a cool linen or cotton and for evening try a silk or rayon with nice drape.

 This is the paper pattern.
 For the PDF version, go here.